Expert advice

 Cold, closed-up homes trap moisture that feeds mildew in carpet.
 Here is why carpets smell damp in a Gauteng winter and how to clear the musty odour for good.

-How to Remove Hair Dye From Carpet and Upholstery
+How to Remove Hair Dye From Carpet and Rugs

 Blot fast, lift with dish soap, then surgical spirit, and be honest about permanent dye.
-Here is how to remove fresh and dried hair dye stains from carpet, rugs and upholstery.
+Here is how to remove fresh and dried hair dye stains from carpet and rugsstery.

 Carpet Moths and Beetles: Protecting Wool Carpets and Rugs